ajfriend/market_eq/README.md

 - how hard is this computationally, really?
 - along with our experiments, we should compare it with tatonnement, which seems like a very natural algorithm that one would think would work well...

+# Wed Sep 10 15:06:11 2014
+- computational approach.
+Have user determine type of market and give list of utility functions (objects). the market solver then determines which algorithm or framework to use to solve that market type
+- what happens if we take the dual of the fisher formulation? can we get a problem in a smaller parameter space, i.e., just the prices instead of the allocations?
+- should i add in a tatonnement section to computational approaches?

+# Wed Sep 10 20:18:19 2014
+- gives applications of general market equilibrium
+J. Whalley J.B.
+Shoven.
+Applying General Equilibrium.
+Cambridge University Press, 1992.

+# Thu Sep 11 00:37:41 2014
+- a short proof of existence of equilibria can be found in the following book
+- existence is a short proof
+- it also shows that gross substitutability implies unique prices Microeconomic analysis
+Varian, Hal R.
+3rd ed. - New York : Norton, 1992.
+Business Library
+Today's hours: 8a - 5p
+Stacks
+ Available HB172 .V35 1992
+ Available HB172 .V35 1992

+# Thu Sep 11 16:56:44 2014
+- read varian chapter 31 from pdf
+- read kreps pdf chapter 6

+# Fri Sep 12 11:32:45 2014
+## good books summary
+- varian (grad and undergrad books)
+- microeconomic theory by mas-colell, whinston, green
+- competitive equilibrium by ellickson
+- microeconomic theory by luenberger
+- a course in microeconomic theory by kreps

+## walras' law
+the value of the aggregate excess demand is zero

+## mccune thesis
+- check out smale's work on newton methods for the problem... woah, its from 1976
+-

 # viz
 - http://www.madhavajay.com/kalki/
 - http://physics.stackexchange.com/questions/5569/is-there-a-nice-tool-to-plot-graphs-of-paper-citations